1 College and Main

 For Capital students, the maximum time frame which students are allowed to receive federal financial assistance is 186 hours.
 Any student applying for federal aid beyond 186 hours will be automatically ineligible to continue receiving assistance unless a special appeal is filed with and approved by the Financial Aid Office.

-In addition to the limit of 186 credit hours, students must successfully complete at least 67% of their attempted credits in order to successfully progress toward completion.
-Failure to meet any of these standards will result in a loss of aid with an opportunity to appeal Students will be notified via e-mail if they are required to appeal to keep their financial aid.
+Notification of failed quantitative progress will be communicated to each assistant dean for their notification to students.
 Formal dismissal from the University automatically cancels any eligibility for financial aid.
-See “Dismissal, Academic” in the “Undergraduate Academic Policies, Regulations and General Information” section of the Undergraduate Bulletin for additional information and information regarding the appeal process for reinstatement.
+See “Dismissal, Academic” in the “Undergraduate Academic Policies, Regulations and General Information ” section of the Undergraduate Bulletin for additional information and information regarding the appeal process for reinstatement.

 HOPE and Lifetime Learning Tax Credits